 Previous ITS winners have been able to complete the following projects:

-Dr Hambley, Community health training in Uganda with LINKS International - read the report here [PDF]
+Dr Robinson, Primary healthcare and training in Cape Town, South Africa - read the report here [PDF]

 Dr Baskett, Delivering primary health care and healthcare education in rural Amazonia, Peru - read the report here [PDF]